Asset, Attractive Items and Inventory Management

 |Buildings||Based on Economic Life of Building|

-Land, works of art, precious objects and rare books forming part of the Library Collection and non-current assets classified as held for sale are not depreciated.
-Depreciation charges commence from date of purchase.
-All depreciation accounting is processed centrally by the Finance Directorate.
+- Land, works of art, precious objects and rare books forming part of the Library Collection and non-current assets classified as held for sale are not depreciated;

 Asset values and their remaining useful lives need to be regularly reviewed to ensure that they reflect a true financial position.

-The Associate Director Financial Accounting & Systems arranges for valuations, by an independent professional valuer, of land and buildings, artwork and precious objects.
+The Associate Director, Corporate Finance arranges for valuations, by an independent professional valuer, of land and buildings, artwork and precious objects.
 Any changes resulting from the periodic valuation are reflected in the Asset Register.